Programs » Dual Language Program

 Frequently Asked Questions

-Will two languages confuse my child or "slow down" his/her academic progress?
+Will learning two languages confuse my child or slow down their academic progress?

-Does it matter if no one at home speaks Spanish?
+What if no one at home speaks Spanish—will that be a problem?

-How long until my child is fluent in a second language?
+How long does it take for a child to become fluent in a second language?